 - Preheat the oven to 200C/400F and line a large baking sheet with grease proof paper.

 - Place the honey and coconut oil in a pan and melt over a low heat.
-Add the remaining ingredients, except the chocolate, and mix well.
+Add the remaining ingredients, except the chocolate and cranberries, and mix well.

 - Pour the granola on to the baking sheet and spread it out evenly.
 Transfer to the oven and bake for 20 minutes, stirring halfway.

-- Allow the mixture to cool to room temperature and then add the chocolate and mix.
+- Allow the mixture to cool to room temperature and then add the chocolate and cranberries and mix.
 Transfer to an airtight container and use within 2 weeks.

 Let’s stay in touch!